rdpoor/tachy/README.md

 # tachy
-Use a microphone and some signal processing to create a speedometer
+Create a speedometer using vibration sensing and some signal processing

 `tachy` (pronounced "TAK-ee") is a microprocessor-based speedometer designed for vehicles with two axles.
-It uses a microphone to measure the road noise as the vehicle moves, feeding the signal to an autocorrelation algorithm to estimate the vehicle's speed.
+Using an accelerometer to sense vibration in the wheels as the vehicle moves, it feeds the signal to an autocorrelation algorithm to estimate the vehicle's speed.

-Although tachy was originally designed as a fun experiment, it may find a practical use since it doesn't require any modifications or permanent attachments to the vehicle.
+`tachy` was originally designed as a somewhat silly hack to measure speed.
+But since it doesn't require any modifications or permanent attachments to the vehicle, it may be a useful solution for some applications.

 ## How it works

-tachy continually digitizes a road noise using a microphone and writes the results into acircular buffer.
+tachy continually digitizes a road noise using an accelerometer and writes the results into a circular buffer.
-It uses a simple autocorrelation routine to find the delay between road noise contributed by the front tires to the same road noise contributed by the rear tires.
+It uses a simple autocorrelation routine to find the delay between road noise contributed by the front wheels to the same road noise contributed by the rear wheels.

 ## About resolution and minimum speed